wooyek/flask-social-blueprint/README.rst

 In examples we use http://dev.example.com:5055 URL to overcome limitations posed on localhost and 127.0.0.1 when setting up integrations.
-The http:://example.com is guaranteed to be valid and may be used by anyone in demos and documentation.
+The http://example.com URL is guaranteed to be valid and may be used by anyone in demos and documentation.
 Just map `dev.example.com` to 127.0.0.1 and you're good to go.